MoralisWeb3/docs/docs/02-streams-api/evm/records-and-pricing.md

 Only confirmed blocks will be charged, unconfirmed blocks will have `'x-records-charged': ‘0’ `

-### Records determine usage
+### Records pricing

-Records handle the usage of Streams API.
-In your plan, you have an included amount of records for free.
-You can find your included limits under your [billing page](https://admin.moralis.io/account/billing).
+For each record you consume, your account will be charged 15 compute units.
+Each Moralis plan has a certain number of included compute units.

-For each transaction, you get two webhooks (read more [here](/streams-api/evm/webhooks-transactions)), records are only counted towards your usage for webhooks with Confirmed status True.
+For each transaction, you will get two webhooks (read more [here](/streams-api/evm/webhooks-transactions)), one once the transaction is added to a block and one once the transaction is confirmed.
+Records are only counted towards your usage for webhooks with Confirmed status True.

 ### Check your total consumed record for a period

 By using /status (see API [reference](/streams-api/evm/reference/get-stats)) you will get a summary of `totalLogsProcessed`, `totalTxsProcessed`, and `totalTxsInternalProcessed` for your current billing period.
+Add those together and you will see your total record consumtion.

 **Example:**